XL Airways Germany Flight 888T

 XL Airways Germany Flight 888T (GXL888T) was an acceptance flight for an Airbus A320 on 27 November 2008.
 The aircraft crashed into the Mediterranean Sea, 7 km off Canet-en-Roussillon on the French coast, close to the Spanish border, killing all seven people on board.
+The subsequent investigation attributed the accident to incorrect maintenance procedures that allowed water to enter and freeze in the angle-of-attack sensors during flight, rendering them inoperative, combined with the crew's attempt to perform a test at a dangerously low altitude.

 Background

-Purpose of the test flight
+Flight test purpose

-The aircraft was on a flight test (or "acceptance flight") that had taken off from Perpignan–Rivesaltes Airport, made an overflight of Gaillac, and was flying back to Perpignan Airport approaching over the sea.
+The aircraft was on a flight test (or "acceptance flight") that had taken off from Perpignan–Rivesaltes Airport, made an overflight of Bay of Biscay, before flying back to Perpignan Airport.
+At the time of the crash, it was due to commence a touch-and-go landing at Perpignan Airport before flying to and landing in Frankfurt Airport, from where it would have taken a ferry flight to Auckland, New Zealand.
 The flight took place following light maintenance and repainting to Air New Zealand livery in preparation for its transfer from XL Airways Germany, which had been leasing the aircraft from Air New Zealand, the owner.

 Aircraft

-The aircraft involved was an Airbus A320-232, registered D-AXLA, manufactured in 2005, and assigned a manufacturer's serial number of 2500.
+The aircraft involved was an Airbus A320-232, registered as D-AXLA, manufactured in 2005, and assigned a manufacturer's serial number of 2500.
 It first flew on 30 June 2005, and was delivered to Air New Zealand's low-cost subsidiary Freedom Air with the registration ZK-OJL.
 Star XL German Airlines (as XL Airways Germany was named at the time) took delivery of the aircraft on 25 May 2006.
 The aircraft had been overhauled by a local French company located at the Perpignan–Rivesaltes Airport prior to its return off lease.
-At the time of the crash it was due to be delivered back to Air New Zealand and re-registered as ZK-OJL.
+At the time of the accident, it was due to be delivered back to Air New Zealand and re-registered as ZK-OJL.